aarhusstadsarkiv/permanent-urls/README.md

 In order to generate a QR for a permanent URL, you may use a service like [qr.io](https://qr.io/)

-## Adding multiple lines
+## Import from CSV

-If you need to add multiple lines you may use a `csv` file.
+If you need to add multiple lines you may use a `csv` file (e.g. when importing from external sources like excel).
 The following command will add `URLs` (and generate `File` names ) based on the column with index 2 of the `bin/import.csv` file.